The Guide To Dudhsagar Waterfalls

 One can also trek to Dudhsagar from Kulem, which lies in Goa.
 However, the trek from Dudhsagar station is more promising in terms of beauty and an overall experience.

-How to do Dudhsagar Waterfalls Trek
+How to Reach Dudhsagar Waterfalls From Karnataka:

 The trek from Castle Rock to Dudhsagar is 11 km long.
 Follow the railway track all the way to the waterfall.
 It passes through dense forests and smaller waterfalls within Bhagwan Mahavir Wildlife Sanctuary.
 It takes around 6-7 hours to complete the trek.
 One can camp at the Dudhsagar Station, as camping is allowed here.
 It is advisable to carry your tents and sleeping bags along.